- Top NBA referees are paid handsomely.

 Referees are described as the ‘glue’ of an officiating crew by the NBA’s website.

-All three NBA officials will come together on occasion to discuss decisions.
-They are also helped out by video.
+All officials will communicate throughout a game.
+They come together to debate decisions, and they are also helped out by video replay at times.

 NBA Video Replays:

 A coach’s challenge was introduced for the 2019-20 NBA season.

 It has been a debate-provoking topic since then, with coaches forced to use up timeouts and the game often being slowed down considerably by these challenges.
 The issues facing the NBA are similar to what we have seen in the Premier League and NFL.

 The majority of plays are reviewable.
 Fouls committed by star players will often be reviewed in the hope of evading foul trouble, while late-game out-of-bounds calls are also popular with coaches.

 Video replay is often used without a coach’s challenge, and this can be crucial in determining which team has possession or how long should be on the shot clock.

 For the 2023-24 season, a minor tweak was announced to coach’s challenges.
 Coaches will now receive a second challenge if their first attempt is successful.